Upside-down American flag reappears as a right-wing protest symbol after Trump's guilty verdict

 Right-wing pundits and podcast hosts with hundreds of thousands of followers, as well as regular Americans, rallied around the inverted flag in the hours after Trump was convicted of 34 felony counts in his New York hush money trial on Thursday.
 Among them were Fox News Channel contributors Guy Benson and Katie Pavlich, conservative talk show hosts Graham Allen and Owen Shroyer, and far-right conspiracy theorist and “Stop the Steal” rally organizer Ali Alexander.

 Other incendiary rhetoric on social media referred to the verdict as a declaration of “war” or a sign of a coming “civil war.”
-The words “RIP America” trended on X, formerly known as Twitter, immediately after the verdict.
+The words “RIP America” trended on X, formerly called Twitter, immediately after the verdict.

+Other widely shared rhetoric referred to the end or collapse of America, often alluding to the fall of Rome.
+Elon Musk, the owner of X, referenced the civil war that preceded the collapse of the Roman empire in a post on the social media platform.
+Former Republican presidential candidate Vivek Ramaswamy also invoked the fall of the Roman Empire in a video statement he released on X.

 The upside-down flag, once a signal of distress for sailors, has come to represent the “Stop the Steal” movement, which falsely claims the 2020 presidential election was stolen from Trump for Democrat Joe Biden.
 Courts around the country and Trump’s own attorney general found no evidence of fraud that could have affected the outcome, and the Department of Homeland Security’s cybersecurity arm pronounced the election “the most secure in American history.”